Reginald H. Ridgely Jr.: Post-war career

 Following the war, Ridgely served as the commanding officer of the 8th Marine Regiment & Fleet Force in the Mediterranean from 1947 to 1948.
-Later, from 1948 to January 1951, he was the commanding officer of the Naval disciplinary barracks at Portsmouth, N.H.
+Later, from 1948 to January 1951, he was the commanding officer of the Naval disciplinary barracks at Portsmouth, New Hampshire.
 He then served as the commanding general of MCRD San Diego from 1951 to 1952.

 In 1952, Ridgely then became director of Marine Corps personnel at headquarters of the U.S.M.C in Washington, D.C.
 From July 1955 to June 1957, Major General Ridgely was the commanding general of the 2nd Marine Division.
 Afterwards, he took over as the commanding general of Camp Pendleton, filling this position until his retirement as a lieutenant general on November 1, 1959.

 Reginald H. Ridgely died of cardiac arrest on June 28, 1979, in a nursing home in Kilmarnock, Virginia.
 He was buried in Arlington National Cemetery.